Take a Tour of the Raw & Well Calculator

 FACT: NRC-BACKED NUTRITION

-NRC 2006 is a widely used scientific reference for nutrient requirement classes and safe upper limits.
+NRC 2006 nutritional standards are a widely used scientific reference for nutrient requirement classes and safe upper limits.
 Raw & Well uses it as a reference frame to review recipes in consistent units.

 RAW & WELL INSIGHT